 Where to Play on St. Simons Island

-- St. Simons Lighthouse Museum, 610 Beachview Dr, St Simons, GA.
-Still an active lighthouse, visitors to the lighthouse museum can climb the 129 steps to the top for great views of the whole island.
+St. Simons Lighthouse Museum is still an active lighthouse.
+Visitors to the lighthouse museum can climb the 129 steps to the top for great views of the whole island.
 The keeper’s house, which was used into the 1950s, now houses a museum explaining how lighthouses work, the history of this lighthouse and history of the island.

 You might be drawn to St. Simons Island for the beachy, island vibe.
 But, once you visit, you’ll soon discover that this close-knit community loves welcoming visitors like family.
 Like many I met on my trip, you’ll be planning your second visit before you even go home.